 Download these customized tags to include with all your gifts …holiday gifting done simple!

 You can print them on a home computer, or, even better, have them printed on glossy card stock by an office store like Kinkos, FedEx, or Staples.
 You can do everything easily online and pick them up at your local store, they’ll even cut them for you.
 If you’re giving these cookies to everyone on your list, that’s a convenient way to go.

 You cannot buy anything like this at retail, (except at Harry and David’s) and so I think this makes the perfect homemade cookie gift.
 If you’re not lucky enough to receive the originals, this copy cat recipe does very nicely.

-- 1 cup (2 sticks or 228 grams or 8 ounces) butter at room temperature
+- 1 cup (2 sticks or 228 grams) butter at room temperature

 - 1 large egg

 - jam, use a relatively thick jam for this cookie

 - Cream the butter and sugar together until light and fluffy.
 Beat in the extract.
 Then beat in the egg, scraping down the sides of the bowl to make sure all the butter is incorporated.

 - Whisk the baking powder and flour, and slowly add to the bowl while keeping the mixer on low until the dough comes together.
 Scrape the bowl again, and finish mixing with a wooden spoon or your hands to bring the dough completely together.
 Form into a flat disk, wrap in plastic, and chill for an hour.